 Suppliers and fitters of biomass heating equipment and construction companies interested in taking part in the program have until September 15 to apply.
-Tendering documents are available on request via , according to the public invitation posted on the ministry’s website.
+Tendering documents are available on request via email@example.com, according to the public invitation posted on the ministry’s website.

 The objective of the Energy Efficient Home program is to provide Montenegrin households with an opportunity to achieve financial as well as energy savings by switching to biomass heating and improving the thermal insulation of their homes, according to the ministry’s website.